stinkyink/book-publishing-guide/prologue.markdown

 prevlabel: Chapter 4
 ---

-# We wish you the best of luck
+# We Wish You The Best Of Luck

 We really hope that some of the material we’ve provided here will assist you in writing your book, and from the whole of the